 Now, more than ever, academic environments are adopting pedagogy and strategies that center the student and differentiate their learning experiences.
 With modern learning methodologies such as competency-based education, human-centered design, and skills-based learning, academic environments are noticing positive effects.

-What is Equity in Education?
+What is Access to Education?

-The Importance of Equity in Education
+The Importance of Acess in Education

-When schools and institutions follow an equitable approach to learning, students benefit from tailored, personalized instruction.
+When schools and institutions follow an accessible approach to learning, students benefit from tailored, personalized instruction.
 This gives them support and an overall sense of belonging.
 Whether students are learning in-person, remotely, or hybrid, it is important for them to feel comfortable and have a sense of well-being in their learning space.
 A recent study reports that psychological well-being has an 82% impact on student engagement.
 Even more so, having access to the learning resources they need also contributes to engagement and positive learning outcomes.

 Socioeconomic: To better support these students, K-12 schools offer programs for reduced or free lunch to ensure no student goes hungry.
 Higher-ed institutions assist with financial aid, affordable meal plans, reduced housing costs, and cost-effective healthcare plans.